apple/sample-backyard-birds/README.md

 The Backyard Birds Pass page displays renewable subscriptions using the [`SubscriptionStoreView`](https://developer.apple.com/documentation/storekit/subscriptionstoreview) view.
- The app uses the `PassMarketingContent` view as the content of the `SubscriptionStoreView`.
+ The app uses the `PassMarketingContent` view as the content of the `SubscriptionStoreView`:

 ``` swift
 SubscriptionStoreView(